 We will inform the local authority of any pupil who fails to attend school regularly, or has been absent without the educational establishment's permission for a continuous period of 10 educational establishment days or more, at such intervals as are agreed between the educational establishment and the local authority (or in default of such agreement, at intervals determined by the Secretary of State).
+We work closely with the Education Welfare Officer on a termly basis to review children who are classed as a Persistent Absentee.

-We may request more than one emergency contact number for each pupil or student in order to be able to contact more than one responsible adult if a child who is missing education is also identified as a welfare and /or safeguarding concern.
+We request more than one emergency contact number for each pupil or student in order to be able to contact more than one responsible adult if a child who is missing education is also identified as a welfare and /or safeguarding concern.

-We will follow Keeping Children Safe in Education September 2022 guidance and statutory guidance around children missing from Education.
+We will follow Keeping Children Safe in Education September 2023 guidance and statutory guidance around children Missing from Education.